Partner

 Mesa de piedra restaurant show in cieneguilla.

-Cieneguilla is one of the closest places to Lima where visitors can experience traditional Incan culture and mountain-style Peruvian cooking.
-The food culture here is deeply connected to ancient Andean and Incan traditions.
+Cieneguilla is one of the closest places to Lima where visitors can experience authentic Incan culture and mountain cooking.

 Planning Your Day Trip to Cieneguilla